 - The Special Collections Reading Room and Mendle Classroom

 - No food in the Research Studio; covered drinks are allowed

 - No food at library computers, microform readers, and DVD/VHS viewing stations; covered drinks allowed

-- No food in Graduate Study Rooms A30 or 326; covered drinks allowed
+- No food in Graduate Study Rooms A30; covered drinks are allowed

 The University Libraries do not offer tabling inside Olin Library or on the grounds outside the library, except by Libraries staff for content that is programmatic to the Libraries.